11 Jul [Brosok Na Vostok] 3 Days Away From St Petersburg

 Chemical Plant in Kirovo-Chepetsk:

 Moving further to the East of Russia guys faced first challenges: a trunk which is on the car roof was broken (it was never ready for such weight :)) Creative brain fixed the trunk, enjoy the pictures!

-Next stop is in Perm and Yekaterinburg, which is 500 km ahead.
+Next stop of the expedition is in Perm and Yekaterinburg, which is 500 km ahead.